 4300.
 Coaching Leaders (3).
 Prerequisite: CFAS 2301, 2.5 GPA, junior or senior standing.
 Theories of leadership training and personal and professional development are presented with the goal of developing and cultivating effective leadership relationships within teams and other organizational groups.

 4314.
 Practicum in CFAS (3).
-Prerequisites: CFAS 2301 with a grade of C or higher, 2.5 GPA, and consent of instructor.
+Prerequisites: C or better in CFAS 2301, 2.5 GPA, and consent of instructor.
 This practicum provides students with experience in administrative and organizational functioning as well as the policies and procedures of agencies servicing families and the community.

 4320.
 Research in Community, Family, and Addiction Services (3).
-Prerequisites: CFAS 2301 with a grade of C or higher, 2.5 GPA, and consent of instructor.
+Prerequisites: C or better in CFAS 2301, 2.5 GPA, and consent of instructor.
 Supervised faculty-initiated research experience in selected areas.
 May be repeated once for credit.

 4330.
 Administration in Community, Family, and Addiction Services (3).
-Prerequisites: CFAS 2301 with a grade of C or higher and 2.5 GPA.
+Prerequisites: C or better in CFAS 2301 and 2.5 GPA.
 Includes approaches to organizational management and intervention, strategic planning, team building, supervision, and basic financial considerations.

 4331.
 Introduction to Marriage and Family Therapy (3).
 An overview of the history, conceptual foundations, clinical methods, research literature, scope, and future trends of marriage and family therapy.

 4390.
 Senior Seminar in CFAS (3).
-Prerequisites: ENGL 2311; CFAS 2301 and 4380 with a grade of C or higher; 2.5 GPA.
+Prerequisites: C or better in ENGL 2311, CFAS 2301, 4380; 2.5 GPA.
 Capstone experience in grant writing and board/community/staff management.
 Includes final preparation of grant proposal for a community agency.
 (Writing Intensive)